NovaSquirrel/HexQuest/README.md

 ## Zombies

 You can have 5 zombies by default, numbered 0 to 4.
-Use `/hquest zombie_name_NUMBER` to specify the in-world name of the zombie, and `/hquest zombie_action_NUMBER` to specify the special prefix command used to send commands to the zombie.
+Use `/hquest zombie number prefix name` to specify the in-world name of the zombie as well as the command prefix you have set for the zombie.

+For example, I have the command prefix set to `aaa` and my zombie is named `'NovaSquirrel`, so I do `/hquest zombie 0 aaa 'NovaSquirrel`.

 Open a query to $Z0, where 0 is replaced by the zombie number, to do actions as that zombie.